 Click here for an CycleVIN Motorcycle History Report on this 2008 Ducati Desmosedici RR.
 Additional photos are available here for your perusal.

 In 2007, Casey Stoner won his first MotoGP World Championship aboard Ducati’s V4 Desmosedici racer.
-That same year, the Bologna brand would unleash one of, if not the most exotic and elite production motorcycle of the last 20 years with the Desmosedici D16RR (or “Race Replica”).
+That same year, the Bologna brand would unleash one of the most exotic and elite production motorcycle of the last 20 years with the Desmosedici D16RR (or “Race Replica”).
 Limited to just 1,500 units worldwide, the ultra-exclusive two-wheeler was the closest thing the public had ever seen to a MotoGP bike with headlights for sale.

 While the D16RR is often referred to as a “detuned version” of the Italian prototype racer, it actually featured an all-new 989cc, 90-degree V4 with gear-driven cams, twin-pulse firing order, Desmo valve actuation, single-piece forged steel crankshaft, and sand-cast aluminum crankcases and cylinder heads.
 The RR was good for close to 200hp and 85ft-lbs of torque when equipped with the special race ECU and exhaust system which was included with each bike.
 In road-going trim, it was still capable of putting down 180 horses.
 Top speed was an equally impressive 190 mph thanks to a dry weight of only 377 lbs (425 lbs wet).